 In the echelon of now-worthless collectibles, Beanie Babies inspired a peculiar economic bubble in the 1990s that made Ty the first billion-dollar plush company ever, as even adults paid big bucks for the collectible toys believing their values would skyrocket over time.
 This was largely thanks to founder Ty Warner's refusal to supply them to retailers in large quantities or for under $5 apiece, and a policy of quickly retiring the models.
 Today, most original Beanie Babies sell for about 50 cents apiece.

-Together, JP Morgan Chase and HSBC controlled so much of the silver market - over 85 percent — that it became easy to manipulate.
-They came under scrutiny in 2008 for allegedly earning billions through tactics like manufacturing rumors that silver prices would depress, so they could cash in when they did.
+Together, JPMorgan Chase and HSBC controlled so much of the silver market — more than 85 percent — that it became easy to manipulate.
+They came under scrutiny in 2008 for allegedly earning billions through tactics such as manufacturing rumors that silver prices would depress, so they could cash in when they did.
 The suit was dismissed in 2013.